rlc900/rick-and-morty-quiz-frontend/README.md

 ## Launch
 To launch this application, you'll have to follow these steps:

+**Frontend Installation**
+- Clone [this repo](https://github.com/rlc900/rick-and-morty-quiz-frontend.git) in your computers terminal.
+- After cloning, `cd` into that directiory `cd rick-and-morty-frontend/`.
+- Make sure your Backend API is running at http://localhost:4000/.
+- Run `npm install` to install all dependencies.
+- Run `npm start` to start server.
+- Once you're taken to the web app, ensure Frontend is running at http://localhost:3001.

 **Backend Installation**
 - Clone [this repo](https://github.com/rlc900/rick-and-morty-quiz-backend.git) in your computers terminal.
 - After cloning, `cd` into that directiory `cd rick-and-morty-quiz-backend/`.